-The province of Kerola has not turned out to be our favourite, although from a distance its looks great, massive palm groves some long beaches, massive river estuaries, there is potential.
-The only problem once you walk into the plantation, there is no space.
-For the entire province there are wall to wall villages.
+The province of Kerola has not turned out to be our favourite, although from a distance it looks great, massive palm groves, long beaches and massive river estuaries, there is potential.
+The only problem once you walk into the plantation is that there is no space, for the entire province there are wall to wall villages.
 Nearly every piece of land has some structure on it.
-We have met some really brilliant people in this province, but as a whole we all have found it very unfriendly and not at all geared for tourists, mainly because of attitude of the locals, who on top of this believe and constantly tell us that ‘Kerola is gods country” They could not be further from the truth, we have found it to be a bit of hell.
+We have met some really brilliant people in this province, but as a whole we all have found it very unfriendly and not at all geared for tourists, mainly because of attitude of the locals, who on top of this believe and constantly tell us that ‘Kerola is God’s country”, they could not be further from the truth, we have found it to be a bit of hell.

-Over the past I have had numerous encounters with swamps, you usually come off second best.
-Somehow they manage to always get the upper hand of you.
-In Madagascar it was fine as I knew that the creatures that lived in them were not let life threatening.
-In India it’s a whole new story.
+In the past I have had numerous encounters with swamps, I usually come off second best, somehow they manage to always get the upper hand.
+In Madagascar it was fine because I knew that the creatures that lived in the swamps were not life-threatening.
+In India it’s a whole other story.
 The creatures are as abundant and they are all poisonous.
-The further south I have travelled, the more I have encountered the swamps, but these are massive and deep because of the size of the rivers.
-The worst is that there are often really strong flowing currents in them, especially when trying to cross on the turn of the tide, if its in coming or out going these currents are dangerous, you can see the rate at which they are flowing by watching the floating debris swirling past.
+The further South I have travelled, the more I have encountered the swamps, but these are massive and deep due to the size of the rivers.
+The worst is that there are often really strong flowing currents in them, especially when trying to cross on the turn of the tide, if it’s coming in or going out, the currents are dangerous, you can see the rate at which they are flowing by watching the floating debris swirling past.

 This is a small village just to the west of Kanyakumari.
-Its vibrant and colourful and reminds me of the little village up the west coast of South Africa called Patternoster Chatting to a local school teacher here, he said that the history of this area goes back to 400bc, a deeply catholic community with mother Mary as their patron.
-The coastal belt is dotted with massive churches and a huge cathedral in the centre of Kanyakuamri.
+It’s vibrant and colourful and reminds me of the little village up the west coast of South Africa called Patternoster.
+Chatting to a local school teacher here, he said that the history of this area goes back to 400BC, a deeply Catholic community with Mother Mary as their patron.
+The coastal belt is dotted with massive churches and a huge cathedral in the centre of Kanyakumari.